hms-networks/node-red-contrib-kolibri/README.md

 # Node Red Kolibri Nodes

+**Work in progress!**

-The repository contains two types of Node-Red nodes.
+Two types of Node-Red nodes.
 Kolibri in and Kolibri out.
 Both nodes are able to connect to a running instance of the Kolibri Broker.

 ## Nodes Overview